 At the time of the development of these standards, the former health boards were responsible for the provision of foster care services.
-Since 2003, non-statutory providers of foster care services were established and in 2014, The Child and Family Agency (Tusla) are the statutory provider of foster care services.
-Therefore, for the purposes of inspecting foster care services, HIQA inspects the provider of the foster care service.
+Since 2014, The Child and Family Agency (Tusla) are the statutory provider of foster care services.

 The focus of this section is focused on the governance of the service and how the provider is assured that a rights-based, high-quality, safe and effective foster care service is provided to children.
 It includes how the provider;